Our Story

 Meet Cody Arnett, LPC — Founder & Counselor

 As the founder of Polaris Counseling Group, I believe everyone deserves a guiding star on their journey.
 My counseling work is grounded in compassion, clarity, and hope, with a focus on helping clients move forward with confidence and purpose.
-I specialize in trauma, PTSD, anxiety, depression, and life transitions, and I use evidence-based approaches such as Cognitive Behavioral Therapy (CBT) and Cognitive Processing Therapy (CPT).
+I specialize in trauma, PTSD, anxiety, depression, OCD and life transitions, and I use evidence-based approaches such as Cognitive Behavioral Therapy (CBT) and Cognitive Processing Therapy (CPT).

 Alongside my clinical work, I bring over a decade of leadership experience in building supportive teams and systems, which allows me to create a practice that is not only client-centered but also designed for growth and innovation.